Lakshit-semicolon/LookAtMe/README.md

 3.pyautogui for GUI automation</br>

 Currently supports Netflix only.</br>
-WatchMe must be running in the background, while streaming on Netflix.
+LookAtMe must be running in the background, while streaming on Netflix.